dsyme/dsyme-presentations/design-notes/on-teaching-operators.md

-# What F# operators does an F# programmer need to know?
+# What F# operators and symbols does an F# programmer need to know?

 In this article I will takes a brief look at what operators and symbols an F# programmer actually needs to know.

 It’s a really good topic for simplification of docs and teaching in F#.
-In practice you need to know very few of them.
+In practice you need to know very, very few of them.
 Below I've categorised the various operators of F# into groups - for example, the ones I believe all F# programmers need to know.

  #### Assumed obvious